Oona O'Neill: Marriage to Chaplin (1943–1977)

 While living in Switzerland, the Chaplins added four more children to their family: Eugene Anthony (b.
 August 1953), Jane Cecil (b.
 May 1957), Annette Emily (b.
-December 1959) and Christopher James (b.
+December 1959), and Christopher James (b.
 July 1962).
 When Chaplin's health gradually started to fail in the late 1960s, he became increasingly dependent on Oona's support.
 He died of a stroke at age 88 on 25 December 1977, and was buried two days later.

 In March 1978, O'Neill became the victim of an extortion plot.
 Chaplin's coffin was stolen from his grave by two unemployed mechanics, Roman Wardas and Gantcho Ganev, who unsuccessfully demanded a ransom from O'Neill in exchange for the body.
 The pair were caught in a large police operation two months later, and Chaplin's unopened coffin was reinterred, having been found buried in a field in the nearby village of Noville.

 Later life and death (1978–1991)

 Following Chaplin's death, O'Neill divided her time between Switzerland and New York.
 She appeared in the supporting role of an alcoholic mother in the film Broken English (1981) as a favor to the film's producer, Bert Schneider, but otherwise avoided publicity.
-According to unofficial biographer Jane Scovell and ex-daughter-in-law Patrice Chaplin, O'Neill was an alcoholic, and became almost a recluse after returning permanently to Manoir de Ban in the late 1980s.
+According to unofficial biographer Jane Scovell and ex-daughter-in-law Patrice Chaplin, O'Neill was an alcoholic and became almost a recluse after returning permanently to Manoir de Ban in the late 1980s.
 She died on 27 September 1991 at the age of 66 of pancreatic cancer in Corsier-sur-Vevey, and was buried next to her husband in the village cemetery.
 In her last will, O'Neill, who was a prolific writer of diaries and letters during her life, ordered that all her writings be destroyed, and never published.

-Characterisations
+In popular culture

 In film, O'Neill has been portrayed by Moira Kelly in Richard Attenborough's biographical film of Charlie Chaplin's life, Chaplin (1992), and by Zoey Deutch in the film Rebel in the Rye (2017), based on the young life of J. D. Salinger.

-On stage, she has been portrayed by Ashley Brown in Limelight: The Story of Charlie Chaplin at the La Jolla Playhouse in San Diego in 2010, and by Erin Mackey in the production's Broadway version, Chaplin – The Musical, in 2012.
+Onstage, she has been portrayed by Ashley Brown in Limelight: The Story of Charlie Chaplin at the La Jolla Playhouse in San Diego in 2010 and by Erin Mackey in the production's Broadway version, Chaplin – The Musical, in 2012.

-She is also one of the main characters in French author Frédéric Beigbeder's novel Oona & Salinger (2014), which is loosely based on her short romance with Salinger in the 1940s.
+Frédéric Beigbeder's 2014 novel Manhattan's Babe is loosely based on her short romance with Salinger in the 1940s.

-Oona O'Neill Chaplin is the subject of the popular novel Only Oona (2023) by Tamatha Cain.